bpetermann/ts-sicp/README.md

 ## SICP TS

-Repository to accompany me in my study of "Structure and Interpretation of Computer Programs, JavaScript Edition"
+Repository to accompany me in my study of "Structure and Interpretation of Computer Programs, JavaScript Edition".
+The answers to the exercises are written in TS, but are by no means complete, as some questions are difficult to summarize in tests

 ## 🚀 Start

-For the `sicp` package you will need node version 16, and yarn.
+For the `sicp` package you will need node version 16, and yarn

 Switch to Node.js v16.16.0 using `nvm`